-§2F1.2.
-This guideline applies to certain violations of Rule 10b-5 that are commonly referred to as "insider trading."
+Background: This guideline applies to certain violations of Rule 10b-5 that are commonly referred to as "insider trading."
 Insider trading is treated essentially as a sophisticated fraud.
-Because the victims and the victims' losses are difficult if not impossible to identify, the gain, i.e., the total increase in value realized through trading in securities based upon such information, by the defendant and persons acting in concert with him or to whom he provided inside information, is employed instead of the victims' losses.
+Because the victims and their losses are difficult if not impossible to identify, the gain, i.e., the total increase in value realized through trading in securities by the defendant and persons acting in concert with him or to whom he provided inside information, is employed instead of the victims' losses.